 To resolve erectile dysfunction issues, most physicians including skilled urologists craft a plan starting with the least invasive technique to minimize any potential for long term patient complications.
 The difference between us and them?
 We possess twice the tools to fix you.

 Here, we’ll educate you on the common solutions you might soon encounter at various practices, the strengths and weaknesses associated with each treatment and how to determine the best path to your improved performance.

-Soon, we’ll also show you the amazing new treatments available exclusively at Morganstern make most of these old-school techniques seem ancient.
+Soon, we’ll also show you how the amazing new treatments available exclusively at Morganstern Medical make most of these old-school techniques seem ancient.
 We’ll also help steer you clear of some of some recent scams – saving you time, money & frustration.